wnielson/pyomxplayer/README.rst

 pyomxplayer
 ===========
-Python wrapper module around `OMXPlayer <https://github.com/huceke/omxplayer>`_ for the Raspberry Pi.
+Python wrapper module around `OMXPlayer <https://github.com/popcornmix/omxplayer>`_ for the Raspberry Pi.

+Forked from <https://github.com/jbaiter/pyomxplayer>'_ and updated to support 0.3.0 of omxplayer.
+Previous versions are not supported since data formats have changed over time.
+Check out a previous commit if you want a version that supports 0.2.6.

-Unlike `other implementations <https://github.com/KenT2/pyomxplayer>`_, this module does not rely on any external scripts and FIFOs, but uses the `pexpect module <http://pypi.python.org/pypi/pexpect/2.4>`_ for communication with the OMXPlayer process.
+This module does not rely on any external scripts and FIFOs, but uses the `pexpect module <http://pypi.python.org/pypi/pexpect/2.4>`_ for communication with the OMXPlayer process.